 As per ScanCafe's Terms of Service, we will not accept or process content in any format that includes nudity.
 If your video contains nudity, we'll attempt to process sections without nudity, if appropriate and warranted.
 In addition, we cannot process videotape that has been copyrighted.
 As such, we consider recorded TV shows or movies as de facto copyrighted work and will not process them.

-You can send the photos in albums as is – we currently don't charge extra for scanning photos sent in albums.
-Our technicians remove the photos from the album in sequence and then scan and replace them in the same sequence.
-If the photos can't be removed from the album for any reason, we'll contact you prior to scanning to discuss possible solutions.
+You can send the photos in albums as is – our technicians remove the photos from the album in sequence and then scan and replace them in the same sequence.
+If the photos can’t be removed from the album for any reason, we’ll contact you prior to scanning to discuss possible solutions.
+Due to the additional handling required to safely scan the prints in your album, we currently charge an album handling fee of $9.95 per album.

 Many of our museum, art gallery, photography, and professional clients select one of our pro scanning options to suit their needs, however, you don't need to be professional to appreciate these features.
 ScanCafe offers the following three premium options for anyone who wants to start with a "blank canvas" from which to apply professional processing as they see fit: